 Is Replit Worth Using Anyway?

 Replit began life as a cloud-based code editor, designed to make software creation easy and accessible.
-When LLMs started to take off as the next big buzzy tech product a few years ago, the growth of AI-powered “vibe coding” led Replit to release an AI agent, Replit Agent, to guide new users through quick prompt-based code creation.
+When large language models (LLMs) started to take off as the next big buzzy tech product a few years ago, the growth of AI-powered “vibe coding” led Replit to release an AI agent, Replit Agent, to guide new users through quick prompt-based code creation.

-Users can check out a trial version of Replit Agent for free, but they’ll need a paid plan (starting at $20 per month) for actual vibe coding.
+Users can check out a trial version of Replit Agent for free, but they’ll need a paid plan (starting at $20 per month) for the actual vibe coding platform.
 The $20 per month Replit Core nabs you public and private apps, autonomous long builds, and the latest models, so it’s likely all an individual needs.

 The $35 per month Replit Teams adds group-focused perks, like role-based access and extra usage credits.